purton-tech/rust-on-nails/rust-on-nails.com/content/docs/database-part-1/database-access.md

 FROM users;
 ```

-Cornucopia will use the above definition to generata a Rust function called `get_users` to access the database.
+Cornucopia will use the above definition to generate a Rust function called `get_users` to access the database.
 Note cornucopia checks the query at code generation time against Postgres.

 ## Updating build.rs